Video: Hattery Stove & Still opening soon at the Doylestown Inn.

 They target April for the opening.

-The look by Rost Artisan Builders is being described as “antique industrial,” and plays off earlier uses of the property, which is on the National Register of Historic Places.
+The look by Rost Artisan Design Build is being described as “antique industrial,” and plays off earlier uses of the property, which is on the National Register of Historic Places.
 In its 110 years, the inn has also been a hattery, a cigar shop, and speakeasy during Prohibition.
 (Which explains why they’re building a jug into one of the walls – a longtime tavern on the property was called the Jug In the Wall.)

 Rost decorated with antique-market finds such as reclaimed pumpkin pine floorboards, an antique still, a collection of burlap coffee bags (yes, people apparently collect such things), a wall of vintage suitcases, dozens of cigar boxes, a player piano, a collection of period photos from around the region dating back more than 100 years, a circa-1920 ice chest, a “speakeasy” side door with sliding peep hole.